eclipse-sumo/sumo/docs/web/docs/Tools.md

 Tools can be found in the SUMO-distribution under {{SUMO}}/tools.
 Most of them are tiny - they were written for a certain purpose and worked well under certain input, but may be not verified for other cases.
-Please note that we are currently restructuring the tools, see
-<https://github.com/eclipse/sumo/issues/1425>.
-Most of the tools will be
-moved directly into the {{SUMO}}/tools dir, while obsolete scripts will move to {{SUMO}}/tools/purgatory.

 The tools are divided into the following topics: